 You now have a Terraform Cloud workspace configured to use AWS credentials defined in a Terraform Cloud variable set.
 You can further configure your workspace using workspace-specific variables.

-In this tutorial, you will customize the workspace you created in the previous tutorial by defining Terraform variables for your EC2 settings.
-Then, you will retrieve your AWS credentials and set them as sensitive environment variables.
-Finally, you will use Terraform Cloud to provision an EC2 instance.
+In this tutorial, you will customize your workspace by defining Terraform variables for your EC2 settings.
+You will then use Terraform Cloud to provision your EC2 instance.

 »Configure Terraform variables